YetAnotherNerd/whatlastgenre/README.md

-  -r, --tag-release    tag release type (from What) (default: False) -m, --tag-mbids      tag musicbrainz ids (default: False) -l N, --tag-limit N  max. number of genre tags (default: 4) --config CONFIG      location of the configuration file
+  -r, --tag-release    tag release type (from What) (default: False) -m, --tag-mbids      tag musicbrainz ids (default: False) -l N, --tag-limit N  max. number of genre tags (default: 4)
-                       (default: ~/.whatlastgenre/config)
-  --cache CACHE        location of the cache file
-                       (default: ~/.whatlastgenre/cache)
 ```

 If you seriously want to tag release-types `-r` or musicbrainz-ids `-m` you